 A typical ranch house plan features large windows that allow lots of natural light, an open floor plan, patios, porches, and gardens.
 Americans love ranch homes because they are practical, comfortable, and easy to access.

 A ranch house plan (#141-1238) with three bedrooms and two baths features an attractively landscaped front lawn and a covered porch.
 Inside is a Great Room with a vaulted ceiling and a fireplace.
 Below is an image of the open kitchen layout with plenty of counter space for the family.

-A look at two beachfront house plans: A covered front porch with white pillars welcomes guests as they climb up the short steps to the two-story, four-bedroom beachfront home. (# 130-1108) It comes with a large deck, a Great Room with a vaulted ceiling and fireplace, a breakfast nook, and a loft.
+A look at two beachfront house plans: A covered front porch with white pillars welcomes guests as they climb up the short steps to the two-story, two-bedroom beachfront home.
+(Plan #116-1086) It comes with a large living/dining area, a kitchen with an island and eating bar, a loft, and even an elevator!

 Designed for beachfront life, these homes with their open floor space come with plenty of large windows for an unobscured view of the ocean and nature.
 Decks, porches, and terraces that provide relaxation and entertaining spots add to the appeal of beachfront homes.

 As the ranch house plan was taking the country by storm in the early 1900s, a number of pioneering architects in California – particularly Joseph Eichler and William Wurster, the architect who established the College of Environmental Design at the University of California–Berkeley - were building variations of ranch homes, and creating their own unique styles.

 Perhaps Eichler is better known for his “modernist” touch than Wurster.
 But when you look at modern contemporary homes today, Wurster’s trademarks are unmistakable in houses with decks, patios, and terraces.
 Designers and builders also agree that his “use of summer shade and winter sun for natural heating and cooling predated most environmentalists.”